 At sunset, the sun hits Mount Taranaki from the right; and

 It never lines up perfectly with the sun unfortunately.

 In terms of seasons, Summer will provide much more pleasant hiking conditions but Winter will provide an incredible snow capped Mount Taranaki.
 Tough choices right!?
 We definitely hope to do the walk again in Winter!

 You will want to set your camera up nice and low by the tarns so you can get that lovely reflection shot.
-For our shot, we set the aperture between F9 and F11, and kept the ISO as low as possible (64 on our camera).
-To get the shot of us in the frame we had to increase the ISO slightly so that the shutter speed was around 1 second (we're not very good at staying still for long haha).
-As the sun came up (our second picture in this blog) we were able to lower the shutter speed even more while keeping the ISO at 64.
+For our shots we typically set the aperture between F9 and F11, and kept the ISO as low as possible (64 on our camera).
+To get the shots of us in the frame we had to increase the ISO slightly so that the shutter speed was around 1 second (we're not very good at staying still for long haha).
+As the sun came up (the day time picture in this blog) we were able to lower the shutter speed even more while keeping the ISO at 64.

 We do all our post processing in Lightroom and for these pictures, it mostly involved bringing down the highlights and boosting the colours to bring the RAW file to life.

 WOULD WE RECOMMEND IT?